-EXCUSED: Ryan
+EXCUSED: 1 Ryan

-5. Any other New Business proper to come before the Committee. - None.
+5. Any other New Business proper to come before the Committee.

-VIII.
+IX.
 OLD BUSINESS

-1. Capital Improvement Plan (CIP) and Capital Non-Recurring (CNR) Fund based on the American Rescue Act Funding (ARPA) and the process to approve ARPA Projects and expend ARPA Funding.
+1. Continued discussion regarding the status and possible changes to Capital Improvement Plan (CIP) and Capital Non-Recurring (CNR) Fund based on the American Rescue Act Funding (ARPA) and the process to approve ARPA Projects and expend ARPA Funding.